 She’s got a long way to go before she uncovers the real Whistledown, and she’s got a long way to go before balls don’t make her uncomfortable, which ultimately means never.
 Eloise Bridgerton is never going to be a ball girl and she doesn’t need to be.
 The series giving her the freedom to do as she pleases is our one hope.
 Sure the Bridgertons must behave with honor, but who’s to say she can’t shoot with the men or write a book?
 No one.
 She deserves the freedom and she deserves the agency.
 We’re getting there.
 She chooses who to share her candy with and Penelope is that person.
 She’s there for her best friend, and she’s there for her siblings, eventually—they’ll all be there for her helping her achieve the goals she wants to.
 Right?
 Right.
 That’s the manifestation we’re putting into the universe.

 Bridgerton’s first season took the weakest book in the series and made it exceptional.
 It’s been a joyful ride and we can’t wait for what else is in store.
 We came into this season hoping we’d like Simon and Daphne and we ended up loving them.
-We came into this season ready to get character development and they exceeded our expectations in delivering.
-The final episode brought to light the importance of choice beautifully and in doing so reminds viewers that love can heal even the darkest of wounds.
+We went into this season ready to get character development and they exceeded our expectations in delivering.
+The final episode, “After the Rain,” beautifully brought to light the importance of choice, reminding viewers that love can heal even the darkest of wounds.
 It tells us that happy, hopeful endings matter.
 It’s been a dark year, but Bridgerton revolutionized the romance genre on TV, and to know that this is just the beginning is a treat in and of itself.

 - When we say we hate Lord Featherington, we mean it.
 Involving Will in his gross scheme was just the cherry on top.
 All he and Alice wanted is the chance to be happy–we get why he agreed, but good lord, we hated it and we actually hope that perhaps we could see more of them in further seasons.
 (Again, we had all these fascinating characters and yet we focused on the least interesting of them all with Featherington.)
 We hate it.
 We really do.